No Home nor Peace: Barely Surviving the Endless Attacks on Gaza

 This project will rebuild and rehabilitate existing cardiac services, ensuring long-term, sustainable healthcare for the people of Gaza.

-Gaza endured over 15 months of massacre and misery.
-Now, with the violation of the ceasefire, airstrikes continue to rain on Gaza.
+Gaza endured over 20 months of massacre and misery.
+With no permanent ceasefire in sight, airstrikes continue to rain on Gaza.

 The suffering of the people also continues.
 Approximately 1.9 million people (90% of the population) are displaced.
 They live in horrific conditions with little food, water, or sanitation.

-Gaza is also in ruins, with over 87% of homes, 85% of schools and 65% of roads, and 94% of health facilities damaged or destroyed.
+Gaza is also in ruins, with over 87% of homes, 85% of schools, and 65% of roads damaged or destroyed.
+Only 38% of 564 health service points across Gaza are functional, all of them partially.
 Overall, the situation remains a crisis in need of dire attention.

 Islamic Relief Australia is dedicated to providing life-saving medical aid to vulnerable communities.